 They can also get up-close and personal with the creepy crawlies of the Earth in the Bug Lab!

-We mentioned Discovery Science in our guide to a Weekend in Charlotte.
+We mentioned Discovery Science in our guide covering things to do in Charlotte.
 Oh, and when talking museums in Charlotte, don’t forget about Discovery Place Nature.
 Discovery Place Kids also has locations in Huntersville and Rockingham!

 Fascinate-U Children’s Museum, Fayetteville

 Fascinate-U Children’s Museum in Fayetteville is all about hands-on fun, as kids can walk around and role-play in all parts of the recreated city-exhibit.
 They can go shopping, work with play power tools, and learn about food’s origins on the farm.

 All that is just part of why we think this is one of the best things to do with kids in Fayetteville.
 Spend some time at this awesome museum and you’ll see why.

 Greensboro Children’s Museum